LLB (Syd), LLM (Cantab) Visiting Fellow

 Peter is a barrister practising at 7 King’s Bench Walk.
 He specialises in all aspects of commercial law, with a particular focus on insurance and reinsurance, shipping and transport, energy, commodities and international trade, financial services, professional negligence, and international investment projects.
 Peter regularly appears before the Commercial Court and the Court of Appeal and in commercial and international arbitrations.
 Peter has also appeared before Courts in other jurisdictions.
 Peter also accepts appointments to act as an arbitrator.

-He is co-author of Good Faith and Insurance Contracts, 2nd edn (LLP, 2004) and the Deceit: The Lie of the Law (Informa, 2009).
+He is co-author of Good Faith and Insurance Contracts, 4th edn (Informa, 2018), Vitiation of Contractual Consent (Informa, 2016) and the Deceit: The Lie of the Law (Informa, 2009).
 Peter is also a Contributing Editor of Chitty on Contracts.

 For Peter Macdonald-Eggers Research Record, click here